Mayo Clinic Care Network Content

 Biologics

-• Omalizumab.
 Omalizumab (Xolair) is sometimes used to treat asthma triggered by airborne allergens.
-If you have allergies, your immune system produces allergy-causing antibodies to attack substances that generally cause no harm, such as pollen, dust mites and pet dander.
-Omalizumab blocks the action of these antibodies, reducing the immune system reaction that causes allergy and asthma symptoms.
+If you have allergies, your immune system identifies a harmless airborne substance — such as pollen, dust mites and pet dander — as being harmful.
+This substance is called an allergen.

-Anyone who gets an injection of this drug should be monitored closely by health professionals in case of a severe reaction.
+Anyone who gets an injection of this drug should be monitored closely by health care professionals in case of a severe reaction.

-A newer class of biologic drugs has been developed to target specific substances secreted by certain immune system cells.
+A newer class of biologic drugs has been developed to target specific substances produced by certain immune system cells.
 For some people, certain white blood cells, called eosinophils, build up within body tissues.
-Eosinophils secrete substances, called cytokines, which cause inflammation.
+Eosinophils release substances, called cytokines, which cause inflammation.
 These biological drugs target eosinophils and cytokines, reducing their numbers within the body and lowering inflammation.
-Taken together with other asthma medications, biologics help people with more severe forms of asthma achieve greater symptom control.
-These medications include:

 • Mepolizumab (Nucala)